07.10.18 | 0 Comments|

 Often, finding the menu or how to navigate a website can be difficult when using a mobile phone.
 Menus don’t look the same because there is no room for a desktop menu, so they are usually a button on the side or hidden.
 Make sure that users can easily find their way around your site on all devices, and that the design is intuitive.
 Ideally, have someone that is not familiar with your site test it out for unbiased feedback.

-Keep in mind what it’s like to use mobile device every step of the way when your build and optimize your site for mobile.
+Keep in mind what it’s like to use mobile device every step of the way when you build and optimize your site for mobile.
 Remember that you don’t want to type too much and fill in too many forms.
 You don’t want to scroll endlessly through unreadable blocks of content.
 You want to be able to understand where things are and how to contact the company.
-The time and effort it takes to create a good responsive site for mobile devices is worth the investment.
+The time and effort it takes to create a good responsive site for mobile devices are worth the investment.

 Our goal is to provide answers to all of your questions so you can make a confident purchasing decision.
 We welcome your feedback, so please email us at email@example.com with suggestions and questions.
 We’d love to hear from you!